Building a Future

 Now, Alberto is back to running his construction business, Prince Construction, with a keener outlook on life.

 Alberto wakes up each day with gratitude, “you appreciate now what used to be somebody else’s heart, and it’s a heart that you take care of and every day the first thing you do is thank God for being alive and pray for the donor and the family who were generous enough to allow their sibling to provide a heart for you to keep living.”

 He wants others experiencing a weakened heart or coping with advanced heart failure to know that, “there is hope that there are ways to overcome it, and with faith and determination and with professional knowledge of the doctors you are in great shape to recover.”

-We are here to help!
-Contact us for more information about advanced heart failure or to schedule an appointment.
-Call us at 855-546-1974.
+Contact 855-546-1974 for more information about advanced heart failure or to schedule an appointment.